-learn the important of not stealing other people's work and how to prevent others from stealing their ideas.
-2. Research Your Idea will develop.
+learn the importance of not stealing other people's work and how to prevent others from stealing their ideas.
+2. Research Your Idea

+Students learn how to do Internet research safely and then conduct their own research in a product category that interests them.
+3. Brainstorm Your Idea Students learn what brainstorming is and then brainstorm and discuss ideas for the product they will develop.
 A series of fun challenges help them practice generating and trying out ideas.
 One section of the module sensitively introduces the issue of constructive criticism.
 4. Sketch Your Idea Students learn how simple shapes can help them sketch their idea, even if they aren't great artists.
 Videos introduce them to manufacturing processes, and students discover different kinds of plastic and what those numbers on plastic containers mean.
 They then make their own product sketch.
 5. Model Your Idea